Jayson-Manas/JonChretien_project_2/README.md

 # Jon Chretien

-- replicating the Jon Chretien website, using unique classes, IDs and Media Queries.
+- Replicating the Jon Chretien website, using unique classes, IDs and Media Queries.

 ## 11 December